blee42/onthemove/README.md

 6. Add heroku to your remote:

   ```
-  $ heroku git:remote -a red394
+  $ heroku git:remote -a onthemove
   ```

 7. Verify that the heroku remote is listed now: